Conquering one of my biggest farm fears

 We all have fears.
 For some like my mother-in-law, it’s spiders.
-For many, it’s public speaking, or perhaps just a general fear of the unknown!
+For many, it’s public speaking or a general fear of the unknown.
 Since becoming a farm wife, I’ve developed a new fear—grain entrapment.

-While volunteering at our county fair last year, I oversaw the “grain entrapment” activity.
+One year while volunteering at our county fair, I oversaw the “grain entrapment” activity.
 A small grain bin is placed on the floor with a rope coming out of the top.
 Through a weighted system, it can tell the participant pulling up on the rope how many pounds of force they are exerting.
 According to Iowa State University, the strength required to lift a 165-pound person out of shoulder-deep grain is 625 pounds of force.
-Let’s just say, a lot of strapping men who thought that sounded easy walked away at least knowing they’d need a different plan to pull someone out of danger.
+Let’s just say, a lot of strapping men who thought that sounded easy walked away with the knowledge they’d need a different plan to pull someone out of danger.

 Some best safety practices to keep in mind include locking access to grain storage, securing ladders, turning off power to unloading augers, wearing a body harness and not working alone or notifying others where you are.
 Even on days when Craig’s doing a quick check, I stand outside the bin in case he calls for help.
-And of course, take extra precautions when children are on the farm.
+And of course, we keep safety top-of-mind when our children are on the farm.
 It’s a great place to grow up, but also one that has risks.

-If you work with grain, please take precaution, but also take time to pause at the top because when you’re safe, you get to enjoy the little things—like the view!
+If you work with grain, please take precaution.
+But also take time to pause.
+Because when you’re safe, you get to enjoy the little things—like the view of the sunsetting on an Iowa farm.
 Who knew conquering fears could be so beautiful?

 By Caitlyn Lamm.
 Caitlyn is Iowa Farm Bureau's public relations specialist.